LeTechie/WiFiRecon/README.md

 - **SSID**: The network name.
 - **Center Frequency**: The channel frequency in MHz.
 - **Signal Strength**: The signal strength in dBm.

+A sample text file is given for reference.